jeffThompson/CreativeProgramming2/Week01_InteractiveTypography/README.md

 ### DELIVERABLES
 * Project experimenting with interactive typography for a brand
 * Automatically fill the width/height of the screen (use `screenWidth` and `screenHeight` variables)
-* At least three initial sketches in code, showing possible directions/variations
+* At least two initial sketches in code, showing possible directions/variations
   * Upload a screenshot of each sketch to Canvas
-* Design brief document, saved as a PDF and uploaded to Canvas
+* Design brief document, saved as a `pdf` and uploaded to Canvas
 * Finished project, ready to screen-share for critique
   * Upload three screenshots of the finished project to Canvas
 * No need to include link to code for any part of this project